danvaida/Atlassian-Stash-Ansible/README.md

 #Steps after the playbooks completes successfully / while playbook is running

-1. Once you set up AWS SES manually in your AWS account, don't forget to configure the e-mail settings in Stash.
+Once you set up AWS SES manually in your AWS account, don't forget to configure the e-mail settings in Stash.

 Only thing you need to do is to set the "Hostname" to "localhost" (without quotes).

 "E-mail from" can be something relevant (mind the subdomain).
 Please leave ALL other fields blank.
 Finally, you can test your settings.

 #To Dos
-Make the Postfix role work on Debian-based distros.
+Make the Postfix role cross-platform.

-Provide some helpful links in this Readme.

 Better naming of variables and cleanup of plays.